 Within the Teachers College, master’s studies in social psychology can follow:

 Some students are best served by combining the applied individual focus inherent in counseling with the group and societal dynamics of social psychology.
-The combination is useful in both research and practice and is the focus of the dual major in social psychology and counseling.
+The combination is useful in both research and practice and is the focus of the master of arts with dual major in social psychology and clinical mental health counseling.

 Our master’s programs are highly competitive.
 Admission requirements include prior admission into the Graduate School, research experience, applicable counseling or volunteer experience, combined GRE scores of at least 1,000, and in some cases, certain prerequisite course work.
 Examine the detailed application instructions and find additional helpful information in the program handbook.
 Many graduate students receive significant financial help through full-time graduate assistantships that include a tuition waiver and a stipend.